 Sue: **** off!
 I was only joking!

-The mutant has grabbed the Doctor by his throat, so Peri whacks him over the head with a branch.
+When the mutant grabs the Doctor by his throat, Peri whacks him over the head with a branch.

-Sue: I can’t imagine Laurence Olivier appearing in a zombie film.
-This is very intense for the time it went out.
-It’s Tea-Time of the Dead.
+Sue: I don’t think I can imagine Laurence Olivier appearing in a zombie film.
+This is very intense for its time slot.
+It’s basically Tea-Time of the Dead.

 Sue: What the ****?